-Our consolidated net income was \$48.0 million in fiscal 2022 compared to net income of \$47.3 million in fiscal 2021.
-We believe that we have a concept that has broad demographic appeal which, for North American stores open for the entire year averaged net retail sales per store of \$1.2 million and \$1.0 million in fiscal 2022 and 2021, respectively.
+Our consolidated net income was \$52.8 million in fiscal 2023 compared to net income of \$48.0 million in fiscal 2022.
+We believe that we have a concept that has broad demographic appeal which, for North American stores open for the entire year averaged net retail sales per store of \$1.2 million in fiscal 2023 and 2022.

-We ended fiscal 2022 with no borrowings under our credit agreement and with \$42.2 million in cash, cash equivalents and restricted cash after investing \$13.6 million in capital projects throughout the year.
-During the third quarter of fiscal 2022, we completed the \$25.0 million stock buyback program authorized by our Board of Directors in November 2021.
-On August 31, 2022, we announced that our Board of Directors authorized a share repurchase program of up to \$50.0 million, and during fiscal 2022, we had utilized \$24.1 million in cash to repurchase 1,533,503 shares under both stock buyback programs.
-Additionally, our Board of Directors declared a special cash dividend of \$1.50 per share that was paid on April 6, 2023, to all stockholders of record as of March 23, 2023, following a \$1.25 per share special cash dividend declared on November 30, 2021 and paid in December 2021 in the prior year.
+We ended fiscal 2023 with no borrowings under our credit agreement and with \$44.3 million in cash, cash equivalents and restricted cash after investing \$18.3 million in capital projects throughout the year.
+On August 31, 2022, we announced that our Board of Directors authorized a share repurchase program of up to \$50.0 million, and during fiscal 2023, we had utilized \$20.5 million in cash to repurchase 896,603 shares under the stock buyback program, leaving \$26.1 million authorized outstanding.